eclipse-openj9/openj9-omr/CONTRIBUTING.md

 ### Install a git commit message hook script to validate local commits

+We have a script that attempts to enforce some of these commit guidelines.
+You can install it by following instructions similar to the ones below.

 ```
 cd omr_repo_dir
 cp scripts/commit-msg .git/hooks
 chmod +x .git/hooks/commit-msg
 ```

+If the hook declines your commit, the message will remain in `omr_repo_dir/.git/COMMIT_EDITMSG`.

+Be sure to update your version of the script occasionally as it may evolve as our commit guidelines evolve.

 ## Legal considerations